alphagov/govuk-frontend/packages/govuk-frontend/README.md

 Some of the JavaScript included in GOV.UK Frontend improves the usability and accessibility of the components.
-You should make sure that you are importing and initialising Javascript in your application to ensure that all users can use it successfully.
+You should make sure that you are importing and initialising JavaScript in your application to ensure that all users can use it successfully.

-You can include Javascript for all components either by copying the `all.bundle.js` from `node_modules/govuk-frontend/dist/govuk/` into your application or referencing the file directly:
+You can include JavaScript for all components either by copying the `all.bundle.js` from `node_modules/govuk-frontend/dist/govuk/` into your application or referencing the file directly:

 ```html
 <script type="module" src="<path-to-govuk-frontend-all-file>/all.bundle.js"></script>